 Borg don't mix or cooperate with cards of other affiliations (they are not compatible with them).
-A player using • - affiliation cards may not stock any non-•- affiliation personnel, ships, or facilities in their game deck or any side decks, including former Borg such as One, or a Mission II with a built-in non-Borg outpost (even if they do not use that function of the card).
-If a player has and non-O cards present together (The Naked Truth, Frame of Mind, etc.), normal house arrest rules apply.
-(A card bearing the "Borg Use Only" in icon in its title bar can be stocked in your deck and used only when playing the Borg affiliation.)
+A player using affiliation cards may not stock any non-Output listic and a straight straigh in their game deck or any side decks, including former Borg such as One, or a Mission II with a built-in non-Borg outpost (even if they do not use that function of the card).
+If a player has 0and non- cards present together (The Naked Truth, Frame of Mind, etc.), normal house arrest rules apply.
+(A card bearing the "Borg Use Only" 🔟 icon in its title bar can be stocked in your deck and used only when playing the Borg affiliation.)